PAXECT-Interface/open-agentic/CONTRIBUTING.md

 * **Expected vs actual behavior**
 * **Logs** or **audit excerpts** (scrub secrets; do not share real keys)

+### Community & contributors

+Open Agentic 2.0 is intentionally open and community-driven.

+If you’d like to help:

+- open an issue or discussion with ideas or questions,
+- pick up an issue labeled `good first issue` or `help wanted`,
+- improve docs, examples, or tests,
+- or try the framework in your own projects and share feedback.

+If you’re interested in becoming a regular contributor or maintainer, start a Discussion and introduce yourself – the goal is for Open Agentic 2.0 to grow with a healthy, transparent community around it.

 ## License

 By contributing, you agree your contributions are licensed under the project’s **Apache License, Version 2.0** (see `LICENSE`).